Solved: Msmpeng.exe High CPU Usage Windows 10/11

 This time try to open the task manager and then check whether Windows Defender process msmpeng.exe still occupies much CPU on Windows 10/11.

 Solution 3: Disable Windows Defender in Group Policy

 Once the above two ways are unable to fix your msmpeng error on Windows 10, maybe you have to turn off Windows Defender if you feel like to make your PC back to normal from high CPU usage.

-2. In Local Group Policy, go as the path:
+2. In Local Group Policy Editor, go as the path: